-The key innovation of the ROFUL algorithm is that it uses an \emph{optimistic} action set ($\Yc_t^o$) to find which direction should be played to efficiently balance exploration and exploitation, while using a \emph{pessmistic} action sets ($\Yc_t^p$) to find the scaling of this direction that will ensure constraint satisfaction.
+The key idea behind the ROFUL algorithm is that it uses an \emph{optimistic} action set ($\Yc_t^o$) to find which direction should be played to efficiently balance exploration and exploitation, while using a \emph{pessimistic} action set ($\Yc_t^p$) to find the scaling of this direction that will ensure constraint satisfaction.
 In each round, the algorithm first finds the action $\xtil_t$ which maximizes the upper confidence bound over the optimistic set (line \ref{lne:opt_act}), and then finds the largest scalar $\gamma_t$ such that $\gamma_t \xtil_t$ is known to be in the pessimistic set (line \ref{lne:scale}).
 The optimistic set overestimates the feasible set and the upper-confidence bound overestimates the reward, so $\xtil_t$ can be viewed as the optimistic action with respect to both the reward and the constraint.
 As such, the algorithm uses $\xtil_t$ to determine which direction to play.
 However, the action $\xtil_t$ may not satisfy the constraints, so it needs to be scaled down until it is within the pessimistic set and will therefore satisfy the constraints.
-A detailed comparison with other algorithms is given at the end of this section.

-\subsubsection{Confidence sets for unknown parameters}
+\paragraph{Confidence Sets for Unknown Parameters}

-In order to construct the optimistic and pessimistic action sets as well as the upper confidence bound for the reward, we use confidence sets of the unknown parameters $\theta,a$.
+In order to construct the optimistic and pessimistic action sets as well as the upper confidence bound for the reward, we use confidence sets for the unknown parameters $\theta,a$.
 To specify these confidence sets, we need to impose some structure on the noise terms.
 In particular, the following assumption specifies that the noise terms $\epsilon_t, \eta_t$ are $\rho$-subgaussian conditioned on the history up to the point that $y_t,z_t$ are observed.

 \begin{assumption} For all $t \in [T]$, it holds that $\Eb[\epsilon_t | x_1, \epsilon_1, ..., \epsilon_{t-1}, x_t] = 0$ and $\Eb[\exp(\lambda \epsilon_t) | x_1, \epsilon_1, ..., \epsilon_{t-1}, x_t] \leq \exp(\frac{\lambda^2 \rho^2}{2}), \forall \lambda \in \Rb$.
 The same holds replacing $\epsilon_t$ with $\eta_t$. \end{assumption}